Motor

 A multipole radially magnetized ring magnet is attached to the motor shaft.

-The adjacent photograph shows an example of how the poles would per arranged.
+The adjacent photograph shows an example of how the poles would be arranged.

-I am guessing there may be 6 poles, alternating north-south (N-S-N-S-N-S) around the perimeter of the Dragonfly's encoder magnet.
+I am guessing there are 36 poles, alternating north-south (N-S-N-S-N-S) around the perimeter of the Dragonfly's encoder magnet.

 Motor Temperature Sensor